Which European countries have opened their borders?

 Italy

-Italy plans to reopen its borders on June 3 to EU, UK, Schengen area, Andorra and Monaco citizens, following the nationwide lockdown which came into force on March 9.
+Italy opened its borders on June 3 to EU, UK, Schengen area, Andorra and Monaco citizens, following the nationwide lockdown which came into force on March 9.
+Borders also opened with Vatican City and San Marino on this date.

-Some regions are taking precautions to ensure that the sudden reopening doesn’t create new infection clusters.
-Sardinia’s governor has suggested he might require visitors to the island to certify they had tested negative for the virus within the past week, or submit to a test on arrival.
+Travellers coming from the above countries won't have to undergo quarantine unless they have been in any other country in the 14 days before reaching Italy.

-The Tuscany regional government says on its website that any visitor from abroad or another Italian region must undergo quarantine for 14 days.
-It’s unknown if Tuscany will revise that rule by June 3.
+The government dismissed any possible attempt to apply different confinement rules in different regions as "unconstitutional" following spats between local governors.

 Latvia